ldiangelis/alpine/README.md

 		# ls -a
 			# locate .cargo dir
 				# sudo nano .cargo/env
-					# Verify the path has been set to export PATH=$HOME/.cargo/bin:$PATH"
+					# Verify the path has been set to export PATH="$HOME/.cargo/bin:$PATH"
-					# apply the changes
+					# apply the changes (we can also exit terminal per your preference)
 						# source "$HOME/.cargo/env"